Caldarie/flutter_tflite_audio/README.md

         isAsset: true);
 ```

-3. Use the following callbacks to make full use of the plugin.
-Please look at the [example](https://github.com/Caldarie/flutter_tflite_audio/tree/master/example) on how to implement the plugins
+3. Use the following futures to make use of this plugin.
+Please look at the [example](https://github.com/Caldarie/flutter_tflite_audio/tree/master/example) on how to implement these futures.

 ```dart
 //Loads your model